klebgenomics/Kleborate/README.md

 ## Background

 _Klebsiella pneumoniae_ (_Kp_) is a commensal bacterium that causes opportunistic infections in hospitals. _Kp_ are intrinsically resistant to ampicillin and frequently acquire additional antimicrobial resistances through horizontal gene transfer and chromosomal mutations.
 A handful of hypervirulent lineages are also recognised, which encode a constellation of acquired virulence factors and can cause invasive disease outside the hospital setting.
 Evidence is now mounting that other _Kp_ strains carrying one or more of these acquired factors – including siderophores (yersiniabactin, salmochelin and aerobactin), regulators of hypermucoidy (_rmpA/rmpA2_ genes) and/or the genotoxin colibactin – can also be highly pathogenic and cause more severe disease both inside and outside hospitals.
-Capsule (K) and O antigen variation is also of great interest to the research community due to its importance in host-pathogen and phage interactions, and thus potential relevance to alternative control measures such as vaccines, immunotherapy and phage therapy.
+Capsule (K) and LPS (O) antigen variation is also of great interest to the research community due to its importance in host-pathogen and phage interactions, and thus potential relevance to alternative control measures such as vaccines, immunotherapy and phage therapy.

 To make it easier to extract clinically relevant genotyping information from _K. pneumoniae_ genome data we have developed *Kleborate*, a genomic surveillance tool designed to (a) accurately identify species and sequence types, and (b) identify the key *acquired* genetic features for which there is strong evidence of association with either antibiotic resistance or hypervirulence.
-While many generic tools can be used to identify sequence types or resistance determinants from bacterial genomes, we hope that this organism-specific tool will help avoid many of the common confusions faced by people working with _K. pneumoniae_ genomes and also facilitate monitoring for the convergence of antibiotic resistance with the hypervirulence factors noted above.
+While many generic tools can be used to identify sequence types or resistance determinants from bacterial genomes, we hope that this organism-specific tool will help avoid many of the common confusions faced by people working with _K. pneumoniae_ genomes and also facilitate monitoring for the convergence of antibiotic resistance with the hypervirulence-associated factors noted above.